Who must file

 The Finder: Ohio Municipality information search tool

 While TaxSlayer Pro strives to make the information and links contained on this page as timely and accurate as possible, TaxSlayer Pro makes no promise or guarantee about the timeliness, accuracy or completeness of the contents of this page.
 The information contained on this page is for general information and is not intended to be tax advice.
-The user is also encouraged to review the RITA resources and publications, which are both helpful and authoritative.
+The user is also encouraged to review the underlying state resources and publications.